Hrqlv/Hrqlv/README.md

 </h1>

 #  👨 Who am I ?:
 * Systems Development Technician and Software Test Analysis Technician.
-I am currently studying Systems Analysis and Development and have experience as a Test Analyst/QA.
-I have been studying and putting into practice more and more to improve my skills.
+I am currently studying Systems Analysis and Development and have experience as a Test Analyst/QA Jr. I have been studying and putting into practice more and more to improve my skills.
 I love technology, games, reading, movies, hanging out with friends and sports in my spare time.
 I am looking for new opportunities to apply my knowledge and continue growing professionally.